Academics Review: The making of a Monsanto front group to attack the organic industry

 David Tribe / Academics Review / Biofortified

 David Tribe is co-founder of Academics Review, vice president of the Academics Review Board of Directors, and a reviewer on the 2014 Academics Review report attacking the organic industry.
-Tribe is also a member of the board of directors of Biology Fortified Inc., or Biofortified, a nonprofit group that aids the agrichemical industry with lobbying and public relations.
+Tribe is also a founding member of the board of directors of Biology Fortified Inc., or Biofortified, a nonprofit group that aids the agrichemical industry with lobbying and public relations.

 Pesticide industry-funded Biotech Literacy Project Boot Camps

-False information communicated to participants
+False information given to journalists and scientists

 Journalist Brook Borel, a participant in a Biotech Literacy Boot Camp, describes: “I was offered a $2,000 honorarium, as well as expenses.
-I wrote back and asked who would provide the honorarium and was told it’d be a combination of funds from UC Davis, USDA, state money, and the Biotechnology Industry Organization (BIO).” ( Popular Science)
+I wrote back and asked who would provide the honorarium and was told it’d be a combination of funds from UC Davis, USDA, state money, and the Biotechnology Industry Organization (BIO).”
+(Popular Science)

 In an email to scientists, Academics Review founder and boot camp organizer Bruce Chassy, wrote: “I need to be clear up front that our support comes from BIO, USDA, state-USAID and some foundation money so industry is indirectly a sponsor.
 We are 100% transparent about sponsorship.”